Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-1-Setup-SAML-Playground/README.md

-# Registering a .NET MVC Web application with ADFS
+# Registering a .NET MVC Web application on on-prem AD with an ADFS instance

 ## Scenario